 In comparison with document-centric modeling approaches, it is more difficult to define the purpose of a model than it is to define the purpose of a suite of documents.
-The model is orders of magnitude more useful and powerful than a document and can be used to perform work that is unimaginable with a document-based system.
+The model is orders of magnitude more useful and effective than a document and can be used to perform work that is unimaginable with a document-based system.
 Some of the advantages of the model based approach are:

-- Consistency checks can be easily applied - Alternative views can be readily created and kept consistent - If documentation is required it can be generated automatically - Models are interlocking and consistent - Change impact can be visualized and automated - Models can be kept compliant with an underpinning metamodel - Models can be versioned and baselined - Requirements traceability can be easily managed

-- Models can be easily manipulated and changed - The model can be used to generate code and standards - Models can be simulated producing powerful visualizations - Models can be transformed from one level of abstraction to another - Parts of the model can be easily reused creating efficiency along with a large set of tools built with System Engineering Managers, Systems Engineers and other stakeholders in mind, providing simple but powerful ways to take advantage of the Model-Based Systems Engineering approach.
+- Consistency checks can be easily applied - Alternative views can be readily created and kept consistent - If documentation is required it can be generated automatically - Models are interlocking and consistent - Change impact can be visualized and automated - Models can be kept compliant with an underpinning metamodel - Models can be versioned and baselined - Requirements traceability can be easily managed - Models can be easily manipulated and changed - The model can be used to generate code and standards - Models can be simulated producing rich visualizations - Models can be transformed from one level of abstraction to another - Parts of the model can be easily reused creating efficiency